Mỹ Đình National Stadium: Entertainment events

-Mỹ Đình National Stadium has hosted many entertainment events.
-On January 10, 2010, VTV held a concert featuring local famous singers.
-On March 27, 2010, a MTV Exit concert was held here with the appearance of Super Junior, a Korean boyband, Kate Miller, an Australian singer along with many Vietnamese singers.
-Recently, on October 1, 2011, the Irish boyband Westlife put a stop here as a part of their Gravity Tour; about 11,000 people attended the concert.
-The stadium was also the starting line of The Amazing Race Vietnam 2012.
-On May 26, 2013, MTV Exit held a concert featuring the Canadian pop punk band Simple Plan to raise awareness about human trafficking and modern slavery.
+Mỹ Đình National Stadium has hosted various entertainment events.
+On March 27, 2010, an MTV EXIT concert was held here with the appearance of Korean boy band Super Junior, Australian singer Kate Miller-Heidke, along with other local Vietnamese singers.
+On October 1, 2011, the Irish boyband Westlife performed at the stadium as a part of their Gravity Tour; about 11,000 people attended the concert.
+The stadium was also the starting location of the 2012 season of The Amazing Race Vietnam.
+On May 26, 2013, MTV EXIT held a concert featuring the Canadian pop punk band Simple Plan.

 The stadium has also been the venue for various K-pop concerts.
-It was the venue for a special concert of MBC's Music Core on December 8, 2012, KBS's Music Bank World Tour on March 28, 2015, and KCON on December 20 and 21, 2022.
+It was the venue for a special concert of MBC's Music Core on December 8, 2012, KBS's Music Bank World Tour on March 28, 2015, Asia Artist Awards on November 26, 2019, and two Born Pink concerts by girl group Blackpink on July 29 and 30, 2023.

 Tournament results

-The stadium has hosted several international FIFA matches.
-Here is a list of the most important international matches held at the Mỹ Đình Stadium.
+The stadium has hosted several international FIFA and AFC matches.
+Here is a list of the most important international matches held at the stadium.